How does the mind work? What is it to treat another person fairly? How do we manage to communicate with one another?

 Original research challenging our central conceptions of self, freedom and responsibility has inspired society to engage with philosophy on an unprecedented scale.

-The research, which challenges preconceptions about free will, consciousness and moral responsibility, has stimulated non-academics to question their assumptions, engage in debate with each other and ultimately influenced public opinion.
+Our research, which challenges preconceptions about free will, consciousness and moral responsibility, has stimulated non-academics to question their assumptions, engage in debate with each other and ultimately influenced public opinion.

 - Oderberg, D. Further Clarity on Co-operation & Morality.
 Forthcoming in the Journal of Medical Ethics